MicrosoftDocs/dynamics365smb-docs/business-central/projects-powerbi-project-invoiced-sales-by-customer.md

 [!INCLUDE[applies-to-2024w2](includes/applies-to-2024w2.md)]

-The *Project Invoiced Sales by Customer* breaks down your sales values against each project and by highlighting you customer sales.
+The **Project Invoiced Sales by Customer** report breaks down your sales values for each project and highlights customer sales.

-This report can show you key information on what Customers you are selling to the most and for which project it relates to.
+This report can show you key information about the customers you sell to the most, and which projects generate the sales.

 :::image type="content" source="media/projects/project-invoiced-sales-by-customer.png" alt-text="Screenshot of the Project Invoiced Sales by Customer Power BI Report" lightbox="media/projects/project-invoiced-sales-by-customer.png":::

-## How to use the report
+## Use the report

-The *Project Invoiced Sales by Customer* report is typically used by a project manager but can be used by leadership to view your high volume customers.
+The report is typically used by project managers, but leadership can also use it to view your high-volume customers.

-As a Project Manager, you use the *Project Invoiced Sales by Customer* report to keep track of your sales to each customer for each individual project.
-This assist you in monitoring the performance of each project and identify potenial issues if you are not meeting quota for a customer or over spending.
+Project managers use the report to track sales to each customer for each individual project.
+The report helps you monitor the performance of each project and identify potential issues if you aren't meeting quota for a customer or you're over spending.

-As someone in the leadership team, you want to see a high-level view of your project sales and which customer you are selling to.
-With the *Project Invoiced Sales by Customer* report, you can gain a clearer understanding of this data and make informed business decisions.
+People in leadership teams want to a high-level view of your project sales and which customers you sell to.
+The report can give you a clear understanding of this data to help you make informed business decisions.

 <!-- ## Key Performance Indicators (KPIs)